dreamofwhy/FirstGitPractice/README.md

 7. `git add dataFile.md`

-8. `git commit -m “added a second favorite movie!”` You can customize the commit message in this step
+8. `git commit -m “added a second favorite movie”`
+You can customize the commit message in this step

 9. `git push origin master`